CR-Net: Scaling Parameter-Efficient Training with Cross-Layer Low-Rank Structure: Multi-GPU training: an analysis for with pipeline parallelism

-While the single-GPU throughput results (Figure~\ref{fig: throughout}) validate the computational efficiency of \ours, multi-GPU training—especially with parallelism strategies like Pipeline Parallelism (PP) \cite{narayanan2019pipedream, narayanan2021efficient, huang2019gpipe, ryabinin2023swarm}—introduces critical considerations around communication overhead.
-Cross-layer residual connections, a core component of \textit{CR-Net}, could theoretically increase data transmission between GPUs, as forward/backward passes require sharing activation residuals across worker nodes.
-To address this concern, we conduct a \textbf{quantitative analysis of computation-communication tradeoffs} for \textit{CR-Net} in PP-enabled multi-GPU setups.
+While the single-GPU throughput results (Figure~\ref{fig: throughput}) validate the computational efficiency of \ours, multi-GPU training—especially with parallelism strategies like Pipeline Parallelism (PP) \citep{narayanan2019pipedream, narayanan2021efficient, huang2019gpipe, ryabinin2023swarm}—introduces critical considerations around communication overhead.
+Cross-layer residual connections, a core component of \ourslast, could theoretically increase data transmission between GPUs, as forward/backward passes require sharing activation residuals across worker nodes.
+To address this concern, we conduct a \textbf{quantitative analysis of computation-communication tradeoffs} for \ours in PP-enabled multi-GPU setups as well as an empirical verification.
 We also present an analysis of HBM memory with pipeline parallelism.

-\textbf{Basic setup. }We conducted a pre-training task of \textit{CR-Net} with re-computation and full-rank training with vanilla in pipeline parallel deployment on A100 80G GPUs for LLaMA-2 models with 13B and 70B parameters.
+\textbf{Basic setup. }We conducted a pre-training task of \ours with re-computation and full-rank training with vanilla in pipeline parallel deployment on A100 80G GPUs for LLaMA-2 models with 13B and 70B parameters.
 We assume the intermediate dimension of FFN layers is $8/3$ times the hidden dimension.
 The other model hyperparameters are listed in Table \ref{table: pretraining setting_communication}.

-For \textit{CR-Net}, we set the low-rank coefficient $r=0.25h$ and save the entire series of activations every 8 layers for re-computation.
+For \ourslast, we set the low-rank coefficient $r=0.25h$ and save the entire series of activations every 8 layers for re-computation.
 We ignore higher-order computation overhead in the complexity analysis.
-Following the analysis in our manuscript, the computation complexity of \textit{CR-Net} and full-rank training for one gradient step can be obtained.
+Following the analysis in our manuscript, the computation complexity of \ours and full-rank training for one gradient step can be obtained.

 \textbf{Communication overhead. }Then, when using BF16 precision, the communication overhead can be computed by:

 where the multiplication by 2 is due to the 2-byte requirement for storing each parameter in the BF16 precision, and the multiplication by 3 accounts for the communication overhead incurred during the forward pass, backward pass, and re-computation \footnote{For full-rank training, if we split the model as the end of a transformer layer, then the re-communication may not lead to communication overhead here.}.